pkhuong/pkhuong.github.io/source/_posts/2025-08-14-monoid-augmented-fifos.markdown

 At the very least, the presentation in this post lead to a streamlined version of DABA with worst-case bounds that are never worse than [the original](https://hirzels.com/martin/papers/tr15-rc25574-daba.pdf#page=9) or [its 2020 follow-up](https://arxiv.org/pdf/2009.13768v1#page=15): at most two monoid multiplications per query, two per push, and one per pop (compared to one per query, three per push and two per pop for DABA).
-In fact, we'll see at least one realistic case where we can achieve the same average complexity as fully amortised solutions, two multiplications per push (at the cost of up to two multiplications per query, instead of one for dual stacks);
+In fact, we'll see at least one realistic case where we can achieve the same average complexity as fully amortised solutions, one multiplication per push and one per pop (at the cost of up to two multiplications per query, instead of one for dual stacks);
 this is again never worse than [DABA](https://hirzels.com/martin/papers/tr15-rc25574-daba.pdf#page=10)'s average of two multiplications per push and one per pop (and still one per query).[^diff]

-[^diff]: The reason behind this improvement is a minor difference in scheduling.
-In this post, query may perform two multiplications instead of one like DABA, because DABA eagerly computes the same product behind the extra multiplication in our `query` (`peek`).
-That's not a big change to the invariants, but computing the extra product on demand is never worse, at least in terms of complexity, than doing the same ahead of time: if we always query the total product after each pop, we just moved the same work to different subroutines, but laziness pays off where there are multiple pops per query (multiple queries per pop can be handled with a cache).
+[^diff]: The improvement stems from a minor difference in scheduling.
+In this post, `query` may perform one more multiplications than DABA's (two instead of one), because DABA incrementally computes the additional product ahead of time.
+That's not a big change to the invariants, but computing `query`'s extra product on demand is never worse, at least in terms of complexity, than doing the same ahead of time: if we always query the total product after each pop, we just moved the same work to different subroutines, but laziness pays off where there are multiple pops per query (multiple queries per pop can be handled with a cache).

 Rethinking the amortised augmented FIFO
 ---------------------------------------